stevejay/react-roving-tabindex/README.md

 );
 ```

 This is useful if you need to support server-side rendering.
-The value initially passed with be used for the lifetime of the containing component.
+The value initially passed will be used for the lifetime of the containing component.

 You can change the navigation direction by passing a direction to the Provider.
 This will change the left and right arrow keys for up and down.